OCHA-DAP/pa-eth-ndvi/analysis/05_eth_ndvi_jjas2022.md

 )
 ```

-Checking if file values for one admin 3 region

 ```py3
 gdf_stats_adm3[gdf_stats_adm3["ADM3_PCODE"] == "ET160037"]
 ```

 ```py3
 # I really have no clue why but basically have to recreate the